MolSSI/QCFractal/docs/qcfractal/source/managers_faq.rst

 Turn on ``verbose`` mode, either add the ``-v`` flag to the CLI, or set the ``common.verbose`` to ``True`` in the YAML file.
 Setting this flag will produce much more detailed information.
+This sets the loggers to ``DEBUG`` level.

+In the future, we may allow for different levels of verbosity, but for now there is only the one level.

 Can I start more than one Manager at a time?
 ++++++++++++++++++++++++++++++++++++++++++++

 Yes.
-This is often done if you would like to create multiple task tags that have different resource requirements or spin up managers that can access different resources.
+This is often done if you would like to create multiple :term:`task<Task>` :term:`tags<Tag>` that have different resource requirements or spin up managers that can access different resources.
 Check with your cluster administrators though to find out their policy on multiple processes running on the clusters head node.